 |Move the entity back to the previous state (use the

 |Ask approval||- Be a Marketer

-- Be in draft, error or stop state
+- Be in draft, error or stopped state

 |Store the actual state of the entity in the

 We must remove the possibility for the marketer to enter the live editable state.
 This is important because when a request for approval comes from a draft, error, or stopped state, and the approver decides to reject the changes, the changes are kept and it's up to the marketer to make new ones.
 This logic can't be applied to the live-editable state because if the approver rejects a live-editable record, it will revert back to live.
 If we were to keep the changes, the user could be confused because what they see in the form will be different from what is saved in our services.

 To prevent this problem, we should revert the changes proposed by the marketer.
 If the entity isn't strongly customized, we suggest achieving this by introducing an extra field inside the entity and use this field to serialize the entity when a record enters the live-editable state.

 For this scope, we introduce a new extensibility point MsDynCrmMkt.ExtensibilityCallback.liveEditablePreAction.
 If we create an event on load of the form, named as above, this code will be called when the record enters a live-editable state.
 The deserialization can be done both inside the action of the Reject ribbon or inside a plug-in.
 We strongly suggest the second approach because it gives better control of the typing and is compatible with Power Automate integration.

 Step 3: Leverage extensibility points

 For our example, we will need to use two of the extensibility points mentioned above.
 Both should be added as an event on load on the main form of the customer journey inside the new solution created before.